gruntjs-updater/grunt-style-injector/README.md

 It can also be used in **Ghost-Mode** where all connected broswers/devices will try to keep in sync.
 Ghost-Mode currently supports three options:

 **links**  - When you click a link in one browser (say, Chrome on desktop), all of the other browsers you have open will navigate to the same link.

 **scroll** - When you scroll a website in one browser, all the others will follow suit. (very useful when developing with multiple monitors/devices )

-**forms** - When you fill out a form, all connected browsers will populate their forms with what you type in real-time. (currently working for text-inputs, textareas, selects, radios & checkboxes)
+**forms**  - When you fill out a form, all connected browsers will populate their forms with what you type in real-time. (currently working for text-inputs, text areas, selects, radios & checkboxes)

 ##Install

 ```shell
 npm install grunt-style-injector --save-dev